lucaros1190/EntoSim/docs/docker_tutorial.md

 ### Download and install Docker
 Download [Docker](https://www.docker.com/get-docker) and
 follow the official [installation instructions](https://docs.docker.com/install/).
-If Docker is alreayd installed in your system, try to run the hello-world image to verify that everything is working and you have the right permission to run Docker (if not, contact your SysAdmin).
+If Docker is already installed in your system, try to run the hello-world image to verify that everything is working and you have the right permission to run Docker (if not, contact your SysAdmin).

 			$ docker run hello-world